 Our MIM Advanced training course covers everything you need to know to advance your MIM knowledge!

-Hundreds of IT pros have taken our MIM Advanced training course over the last few years.
-Over 90% of recent students said that they would recommend the course to colleagues and many – such as Systems Engineer Evan from the US (read his story) – go on to take our follow-up MIM Expert training course.
+Hundreds of IT pros have taken our MIM Advanced training course over the last few years – and over 90% of recent students said that they would recommend the course to colleagues.
+Many – such as Systems Engineer Evan from the US (read his story) – also go on to take our follow-up MIM Expert training course.

-The Microsoft Identity Manager Advanced course is available as a live instructor-led training course via Teams in Central European Time and North American Eastern Time, and as an online self-paced training course.
+Our MIM (Microsoft Identity Manager) Advanced course is available as a scheduled live instructor-led training course via Teams in Central European Time and North American Time (typically Eastern time, occasionally Mountain or Pacific), as an online self-paced training course and as a private course.

-Raymond, a Systems Administrator from The Netherlands, who took the course privately with his colleagues, said:
+Paul, a Microsoft 365 Team Lead from the UK, who took the course privately with his colleagues, said:

 Wanpeng, an Infrastructure Engineer from Canada, said: